o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-usage.md

 The `TerrainDataRequestBus` provides a `GetClosestIntersection` method to perform a single raycast against the terrain.
 Typically, collision raycasts are expected to be performed through a physics system, but this method is available as an alternative for when physics raycasts aren't appropriate.
 For example, it's used within the Editor itself for placing objects on the terrain.

+{{< tip >}}
-If your system is always raycasting straight down to get terrain information directly beneath a location, the query APIs will produce faster results than the raycast API.
+`GetClosestIntersection` provides generalized raycasts in any direction, but if your system only raycasts straight down to get terrain information directly beneath a location, use one of the other query APIs such as `GetSurfacePoint` or `QueryList` instead.
+They produce faster results.
+{{< /tip >}}

 ## Surface Data System